-For both funding opportunities, a minimum requested budget of \$7,000 is required for at least one year of the project.
+For both funding opportunities, a minimum request of \$7,000 is required in at least one year of the project.

 Postdoctoral Fellowship Supplements

 SPRI Postdoctoral Fellowship Supplements are tenable for 12 months and are worth \$10,000, in addition to the annual value of the SSHRC Postdoctoral Fellowship.